Space Jam: A New Legacy: Voice cast

 In addition to voicing and providing motion capture for the Goon Squad, Davis, Lillard, Thompson, Ogwumike and Taurasi appear as themselves in live-action cameos when Dom meets them at a gathering attended by LeBron.

 Looney Tunes characters who appear in non-speaking roles include Wile E. Coyote, Gossamer, K-9, Beaky Buzzard, Cecil Turtle, Charlie Dog, The Three Bears, The Crusher, Witch Hazel, Sam Sheepdog, Rocky and Mugsy, Playboy Penguin and Nasty Canasta.
 Penelope Pussycat was present in the film's merchandising and advertising as part of the Tune Squad, but did not appear in the film proper.

-The Nerdlucks, the main antagonists of the original film, appear as spectators during the game via archive footage.
+The Nerdlucks, the central antagonists of the original film, appear as spectators during the game via archival footage.
 James confirmed prior to its release that their Monstars forms would not appear in the film.

-Warner Bros. references
+Warner Bros. cameos and references

 As the Warner Bros.
-Serververse prominently features, the film incorporates numerous references to other Warner Bros. properties depicted as planets.
-Major properties directly named include Harry Potter, Game of Thrones, Mad Max, The Matrix, Casablanca, The Wizard of Oz, King Kong, The Iron Giant, Smallfoot, Rick and Morty, Austin Powers, Mortal Kombat, Hanna-Barbera, DC Universe, It, Charlie and the Chocolate Factory, Beetlejuice, Dunkirk, Gremlins, Animaniacs, A Clockwork Orange, and The Goonies.
-It also includes references to its standalone predecessor.
+Serververse prominently features, the film incorporates numerous cameo appearances and references to other Warner Bros. properties depicted as planets.
+Properties directly named among the planets and represented by cameos in the Serververse and the crowd scenes for the game, include Game of Thrones, Mad Max, The Matrix, Casablanca, The Maltese Falcon, The Wizard of Oz, King Kong, The Iron Giant, What Ever Happened to Baby Jane?, Smallfoot, Rick and Morty, Austin Powers, Wild Wild West, ThunderCats, many DC and Hanna-Barbera properties, It, The Mask, The Wild Bunch, Charlie and the Chocolate Factory, Beetlejuice, 300, The Devils, Gremlins, Animaniacs, A Clockwork Orange, Harry Potter, The Lord of the Rings, and The Goonies.
+The film also includes references to its standalone predecessor.